Custom teaching online

 Insights from this work informed subsequent trials of how videos were framed within the learning materials, the duration of individual videos, and the nature of individual and series video content.
 From those trials, a set of guidelines were developed, and implementation results continue to be monitored including follow-up student focus groups.
 Core content videos at that organisation now achieve >90% student watch rates, students report significantly improved satisfaction with the video content, and improved learning outcomes have been observed from significantly improved assessment results.

-The subsequently refined guidelines from this project inform parts of my webinar Guidelines for making video content that students will actually watch (see here).
+The subsequently refined guidelines from this project inform parts of my professional development offering Guidelines for making video content that students will actually watch.

 Project: Students attempting assessments without first engaging with key learning content elements